peterhinch/micropython-nano-gui/README.md

  * `color15.py` Similar for Adafruit 1.27 inch and 1.5 inch color OLEDs.
 Edit
  the `height = 96` line as per the comment for the larger display.

 Demos for Adafruit 1.27 inch and 1.5 inch color OLEDs.
-Edit the `height = 96` line as per the code comment for the larger display.
+These will run on either display so long as `color_setup.py` has the correct `height` value.
  * `aclock.py` Analog clock demo.
 Cross platform.
  * `alevel.py` Spirit level using Pyboard accelerometer.
  * `fpt.py` Plot demo.
 Cross platform.